Fall in New England – top experiences of the season

 Mountaineer train on the way back to North conway, NH

-leashed, well behaved dogs are welcome in the coach
+leashed, well behaved dogs are welcome on the two shorter rides in Coach only

 For more things to do in North Conway, check out The Perfect Fall Weekend in North Conway, NH